MinBZK/max-regel-book/src/scriptinglang.md

 - *expression* is some value you want to use later.
 In this case a *go* or *no go* value.
 As a factset of course, since this is the way we do things.

 A rule is often composed: do something *then* something else *then* more...
 With a "return_if" somewhere in this chain, we can decide to stop halfway, if the conditions are right.
-It let's you define shortcuts in you logic flow.
+It lets you define shortcuts in you logic flow.